Datiswaken/chicago_crime/README.md

 ## Project Motivation
 The City of Chicago provides a lot of publicly available data about the city on their [data portal](https://data.cityofchicago.org/).
-For this project I have been interested in crime related data and had a look at the following questions:
+For this project I have been interested in crime related data and tried to answer the following questions:
 1. When do crimes happen and how did they develop over the recent years?
 2. What are the most common crimes in each community area?
 3. Where are the most common crimes happening?